kyma-project/cli/docs/08-03-debug-function.md

 type: Tutorials
 ---

-This tutorial shows how to use external IDE to debug function in Kyma
+This tutorial shows how to use an external IDE to debug a Function in Kyma CLI.

 ## Steps